lynkos/algae-detection/README.md

       python src\detection\esp32.py
       ```

+17. Press the 'Escape' key on your keyboard to terminate

 > [!NOTE]
 > See <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp">this module</a>'s <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp/blob/main/README.md">`README.md`</a> for further details on [`streaming`](src/streaming).
 >